 Emergency Bankruptcy Filing

-An emergency bankruptcy involves the filing a “bare bones” bankruptcy petition on an expedited basis.
+An emergency bankruptcy involves filing a “bare bones” bankruptcy petition on an expedited basis.
 Many people who file an emergency bankruptcy petition do so to receive the protection of the automatic stay.
 This page will discuss what an emergency bankruptcy is and the reasons for filing an emergency bankruptcy petition.

 Emergency Bankruptcy Defined

 An emergency bankruptcy is the filing of a “bare bones” bankruptcy petition (ie. a bankruptcy petition without the attached schedules and statements which can be filed up to 14 days after the filing of the bankruptcy petition).
-The bankruptcy petition itself is a short document that can be electronically filed with the bankruptcy court to initiate the bankruptcy process and invoke the protections afforded by U.S. bankruptcy law.
+The bankruptcy petition itself is a short document that can be electronically filed with the bankruptcy court to start the bankruptcy case and invoke the protections afforded by U.S. bankruptcy law.

 The Reasons For An Emergency Bankruptcy